cosmosgame/save-the-world/content/articles/index.md

           - Revolutionary Love project
             - video
             - step through the colors
-  - How to tell the tiers apart
+  - Revisiting the levels
     - Better for groups than individuals
+    - How to tell apart
       - Beige
         - Body
       - Purple
         - Ethnocentric
       - Red
         - Mafia
         - Not believing in a bigger truth
       - Blue
         - Surrender to something bigger than you
       - Orange
         - Believe in Truth but base also in the individual
       - Green
         - Post rational
       - Second Tier
         - Ready for more
       - Yellow
         - Back to the individual
       - Turqoise
         - Back to the group
         - Into the wilderness and then back to the group
+    - Institutions of growth
+      - Blue
+        - church
+      - Orange
+        - highschool
+        - college
+      - Green
+        - college
+      - Yellow
+        - Hakomi
+        - HAI
+        - Integral Christianity
+        - Maps
+        - Medicine
   - The Hope of Turquoise
     - What wants to happen next
     - Embrace all colors